anon12315124384u89/A-Taxonomy-of-HTML5-Canvas-Bugs/README.md

 This repository contains data used in the paper `A Taxonomy of HTML5 Canvas Bugs`.

-Our methodology for data collection is detailed in the paper.

 **Data description:**

 | file name                      | description                                                         | fields        |